Carrot Muffins are packed full of shredded carrots, raisins, and walnuts. They’re a delicious addition to your breakfast or brunch menu!

 They also make a great breakfast-on-the-go for busy mornings.

-The muffins aren’t overly sweet, so if you like a sweet muffin, be sure to follow the instructions in the recipe notes for bumping up the sweetness!
+These Carrot Muffins aren’t overly sweet, so if you like a sweet muffin, be sure to follow the instructions in the recipe notes for bumping up the sweetness!

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these links.